Leukocyte esterase is a urine test to look for white blood cells and other signs of infection.

 The following may cause an abnormal test result, even when you do not have a urinary tract infection:

 - Vaginal secretions (such as blood or heavy mucus discharge)

-The following may turn the test even when you do have an urinary infection:
+The following may interfere with a positive result, even when you do have a urinary tract infection: